kyuba/curie/README.txt

   The compiler will try to determine the compiler to use automatically, depending on what's available in your PATH.
-The search order is MSVC++, then Borland/Turbo C++, then GCC/MinGW.
-Do note that only the Borland compiler will put itself into the computer's PATH automatically; for MSVC++ you may invoke icemake from the MSVC command line (there should be a link to this in your start menu).
+The search order is MSVC++, then GCC/MinGW.
+Do note that none of thse will put themselves into the computer's PATH automatically; for MSVC++ you may invoke icemake from the MSVC command line (there should be a link to this in your start menu).

 Installation:
   use this command to install regularly (for example into /usr, in the example):